5 suspects arrested in California desert killings in dispute over marijuana, sheriff’s officials say

 SAN BERNARDINO, Calif. — (AP) — Five people have been arrested in the investigation surrounding six bodies found last week at a remote dirt crossroads in the Southern California desert in a dispute over marijuana, sheriff's officials said Monday.

-Authorities discovered the bodies in the Mojave Desert outside El Mirage after someone called 911 and said he had been shot, San Bernardino County Sheriff’s Sgt.
+Authorities discovered the bodies in the Mojave Desert outside El Mirage after someone called 911 and said in Spanish that he had been shot, San Bernardino County Sheriff’s Sgt.
 Michael Warrick said.
 Five bodies were found late Tuesday and a sixth the following morning.

-Five suspects were arrested after deputies served search warrants Sunday in the Adelanto and Apple Valley areas of San Bernardino County and the Pinyon Hills neighborhood of Los Angeles County, Warrick said at a news conference.
+Five suspects were arrested and eight firearms were seized after deputies served search warrants Sunday in the Adelanto and Apple Valley areas of San Bernardino County and the Pinyon Hills neighborhood of Los Angeles County, Warrick said at a news conference.

 “We are confident that this appears to be a dispute over marijuana,” he said.

-Warrick said all the suspects in the case had been arrested.
+Officials said investigators believe all the suspects in the case are in custody.
 The five men, ranging in age from 24 to 34, were held without bail.

-Warrick said all the victims were likely shot to death and that four of the bodies had been burned together.
-A fifth victim was found inside a Chevy Trailblazer, and the sixth was discovered in the desert a short distance away, he said.
+All the victims were likely shot to death and four of the bodies had been partially burned together, Warrick said.
+A fifth victim was found inside a Chevy Trailblazer, and the sixth was discovered the following day in the desert a short distance away, he said.

+Authorities identified four of the victims as: Baldemar Mondragon-Albarran, 34, of Adelanto; Franklin Noel Bonilla, 22, of Hesperia; Kevin Dariel Bonilla, 25, of Hesperia; and a 45-year-old man whose identity was withheld pending family notification.
+Coroner's officials were trying to identify the remaining two men.

+Investigators believe Franklin Bonilla was the man who called 911, Warrick said.

 The scene showed a “level of violence” reminiscent of drug cartels, but investigators couldn't immediately confirm that cartels were involved, officials said.